Testing For Iodine Sufficiency In The Body

 Do You Know Your Iodine Status?

 I have been recommending testing of iodine levels frequently for clients these days.
-Iodine is a critical nutrient for not only thyroid function but also proper immune function, brain function, the health and function of all the endocrine glands, detoxification capability and mechanisms, mood, emotional resilience, and really, the health of every bodily tissue.
+Iodine is a critical nutrient for not only thyroid function but also proper immune function, brain function, the health and function of all the endocrine glands, detoxification capability and mechanisms, mood, emotional resilience, and really, the health of every bodily tissue, organ and gland.

-Given that iodine is so critical we should know whether we need to supplement it and we should also keep tabs on how we are doing as we strive to reach a state of sufficiency.
+Given that iodine is so critical we should know whether we need to supplement it and also keep tabs on how we are doing as we strive to reach a state of sufficiency.
 Not every nutrient requires this kind of vigilance, but in the case of Vitamin D, and iodine, I feel this is best for nearly everyone.
-Bear in mind that both of these nutrients are deficient in almost everyone!
+Bear in mind that these two nutrients are deficient in almost everyone!

 Difficulties in Assessing Iodine Status

-The trouble is, as we shall see, not all testing options are very accurate, and furthermore, most doctors, even naturopathic and holistic doctors, are afraid to recommend supplementing with more than tiny amounts of iodine.
-However if all you ever use are tiny amounts, if your deficiency is significant, you will never get to a state of sufficiency.
-And that means you will lose out on the feelings of well-being and robust health that being sufficient in iodine is critical to reach.
+The trouble with assessing iodine status is, as we shall see, not all testing options are very accurate, and furthermore, most doctors, even naturopathic and holistic doctors quite often, are afraid to recommend supplementing with more than tiny amounts of iodine.
+However, if all you ever use are tiny amounts, when defiency is serious, you will never get to a state of sufficiency.
+And that means you will lose out on the feelings of well-being and robust health that a proper iodine level can provide.

 In this article I cover basic facts about testing the body for iodine sufficiency.
-I hope to make clear the various testing options you have for finding out your iodine status, and how your test results can be interpreted.
+I hope to help you understand the various options, how interpreting results is done and clarify why I believe there is really only one good option for assessing iodine status.

 Iodine Levels In Different Tissues – Blood, Urine and Hair